Managed IT Services Oshawa

 Managed IT services in Oshawa serves Durham Region’s advanced manufacturing sector, neighbouring Whitby and Bowmanville and anchored by GM Oshawa Assembly and the Ontario Tech University research cluster.
-Fusion Computing provides fixed-fee managed IT with CISSP oversight, with pricing at $180/user/month fully managed; co-managed priced separately based on scope.
+Fusion Computing provides fixed-fee managed IT with CISSP oversight, priced per user per month for fully managed; co-managed is priced separately based on scope.

 According to Unifor and CP24 reporting on General Motors’ January 2026 announcement, the elimination of the third shift at Oshawa Assembly on February 2, 2026 directly displaced about 500 plant workers and more than 500 additional workers at tier-1 and tier-2 supply companies serving the plant, a combined total above 1,000 jobs in the GM Oshawa supply chain.
 Fusion Computing’s managed IT engagements with consolidating tier-2 and tier-3 suppliers focus on post-layoff M365 tenant consolidation, IATF 16949 evidence continuity, and EDI uptime to OEM order systems under a fixed-fee SLA.